 On the lower side of the main PCB are 12 RGB LEDs around the edge which a W4970 3246 RGB LED driver drives.

-The internal speaker is driven by a Maxim integrated MAX98396EWB Digital Input Class-DG Amplifier.
+The internal speaker is driven by a Maxim integrated MAX98396EWB Digital Input Class-DG Amplifier with an output power of 20W into 8 ohms or 19W into 4 ohms.

 There is a chip marked MT6398BN, which is an unknown MediaTek part but based on the surrounding components, it appears to be a switching power supply.